AnuragBambardekar/Quine-Relay/README.md

 ## Poly-Quine/ Quine Relay generator

+A "polyquine generator" is a program that generates quines in multiple programming languages.
+A quine is a type of self-replicating program that produces its own source code as its output.
+A polyquine generator takes this concept a step further by creating quines in not just one but multiple programming languages.
+The goal is to demonstrate the same self-replicating behavior across a variety of programming languages.

 - Now the goal is to extend the quine generator so that it can generate quine relays
 - The program will now expect one or more string arguments, selected from *java*,*python*,*fsharp*.
 A single argument results in a standard quine.
 It should be OK to repeat arguments.

-- The use-case described in the tutorial is that what if we want to insert some lines/parameters in code (having the same functionality) developed in multiple languages.

-- To do this, we can modify the template from earlier, by splitting the list of strings into list of lists of strings.
+- The tutorial talks about modifying the template we used from earlier, by splitting the list of strings into a list of lists of strings.

-- At runtime, we can insert the variables/parameters/lines between the 2 or more lists that make up the template.
+- At runtime, we can insert the variables/parameters/lines between the 2 or more lists that make up the template, if we wish to.

+Executing the code:
 ```cmd
 PS C:\Users\anura\Documents\VSCode_Workspace\Quine_relays\quine_relay_gen> python .\polyquine.py java python fsharp java